Johannes Brahms: Requiem and personal beliefs

-In February 1865 Brahms's mother died, and he began to compose his large choral work A German Requiem, Op.
-45, of which six movements were completed by 1866.
-Premieres of the first three movements were given in Vienna, but the complete work was first given in Bremen in 1868 to great acclaim.
-A seventh movement (the soprano solo "Ihr habt nun Traurigkeit") was added for the equally successful Leipzig premiere (February 1869).
-The work went on to receive concert and critical acclaim throughout Germany and also in England, Switzerland and Russia, marking effectively Brahms's arrival on the world stage.
+Mounting successes and failed romance

 Brahms also experienced at this period popular success with works such as his first set of Hungarian Dances (1869), the Liebeslieder Waltzes, Op.
 52, (1868/69), and his collections of lieder (Opp.
 43 and 46–49).
 Following such successes he finally completed a number of works that he had wrestled with over many years such as the cantata Rinaldo (1863–1868), his first two string quartets Op.
 51 nos.
 1 and 2 (1865–1873), the third piano quartet (1855–1875), and most notably his first symphony which appeared in 1876, but which had been begun as early as 1855.

-During 1869 Brahms had felt himself falling in love with the Schumann's daughter Julie (then aged 24 to his 36) but did not declare himself; when later that year Julie's engagement to Count Marmorito was announced, he wrote and gave to Clara the manuscript of his Alto Rhapsody (Op.
+During 1869, Brahms felt himself falling in love with the Schumanns' daughter Julie (then aged 24 to his 36).
+He did not declare himself.
+When later that year Julie's engagement to Count Marmorito was announced, he wrote and gave to Clara the manuscript of his Alto Rhapsody (Op.
 53).
 Clara wrote in her diary that "he called it his wedding song" and noted "the profound pain in the text and the music".

-From 1872 to 1875, Brahms was director of the concerts of the Vienna Gesellschaft der Musikfreunde.
-He ensured that the orchestra was staffed only by professionals, and conducted a repertoire which ran from Bach to the nineteenth century composers who were not of the 'New German School'; these included Beethoven, Franz Schubert, Mendelssohn, Schumann, Joachim, Ferdinand Hiller, Max Bruch and himself (notably his large scale choral works, the German Requiem, the Alto Rhapsody, and the patriotic Triumphlied, Op.
+From 1872 to 1875, Brahms was director of the concerts of the Vienna Gesellschaft der Musikfreunde, where he ensured that the orchestra was staffed only by professionals.
+He conducted a repertoire noted and criticized for its emphasis on early and often "serious" music, running from Isaac, Bach, Handel, and Cherubini to the nineteenth century composers who were not of the New German School.
+Among these were Beethoven, Schubert, Mendelssohn, Schumann, Joachim, Ferdinand Hiller, Max Bruch and himself (notably his large scale choral works, the German Requiem, the Alto Rhapsody, and the patriotic Triumphlied, Op.
 55, which celebrated Prussia's victory in the 1870/71 Franco-Prussian War).
 1873 saw the premiere of his orchestral Variations on a Theme by Haydn, originally conceived for two pianos, which has become one of his most popular works.